-Easy and delicious, these overnight banana oats are the perfect healthy breakfast for kids and adults.
+Easy and delicious, these Overnight oats with yogurt and fruit are the perfect healthy breakfast for kids and adults.
 They are packed with healthy nutrients and you can also make them in different variations.

 Why is this recipe good